besser435/Chungus-Aerospace/README.md

 # Chungus-Aerospace
 For the model rockets made by my friend and myself.

-We are starting with putting our own telemetry software on a rocket using a Feather M4 and a barometer sensor.

 GitHub really messes with how the following text is displayed on the repository page.
 Changing the text wrapping settings didnt fix it.